frankpablo/smith-site/docs/teaching/csc110/csc110home.md

 (The following grade calculation may be modified slightly depending on how the semester progresses)

-  - Homework Assignments: **30%**
+  - Homework Assignments: **25%**
+  - Weekly Quiz Grades: **20%**
+  - Weekly Book Exercises: **10%**
-  - Attendance and Participation **20%**
+  - Attendance **10%**
-     - Quiz completion (10%)
+  - Quiz/Book-Exercise completion **5%**
-     - participation (10%)
+  - Participation **10%**
          - in-class Q/A (just ask questions!!)
          - OHs/Slack Q/A
          - attend talks/events
          - answer polls/surveys
-  - Weekly Quiz Grades: **20%**
-  - Final Exam:     **10%**
   - Final Project:  **20%**

 **Late Submissions**:

 We will accept no late submissions without a valid excuse.
 The homework and projects are designed to have "checkpoints" so that you MUST show your progress at every point.
 Most homework assignments have "tests" that let you see exactly what is missing.
 If you have a valid excuse, then you will be granted small extensions.

 Also, for Office Hours, you must show progress up to the point where you got stuck.